quantumlib/OpenFermion-Cirq/README.rst

 =================

 We'd love to accept your contributions and patches to OpenFermion-Cirq.
-There are a few small guidelines to follow which you can read more about `here <https://github.com/quantumlib/OpenFermion-Cirq/blob/master/CONTRIBUTING.md>`_.
+There are a few small guidelines to follow which you can read about `here <https://github.com/quantumlib/OpenFermion-Cirq/blob/master/CONTRIBUTING.md>`_.

 Authors